The Great Prehistoric Migration Hoax

 New World Migration Patterns

-As highlighted by historical records, early colonists from European kingdoms with well-developed military, naval, governmental, and entrepreneurial capabilities embarked on the colonisation of the New World.
+As highlighted by historical records, early colonists from European kingdoms with well-developed military, naval, governmental, and entrepreneurial capabilities embarked on colonising the New World.
 The Spanish and Portuguese, drawing on centuries of experience in conquest and colonisation, leveraged their expertise gained during the Reconquista and navigational skills for oceanic voyages.
-The English, French, and Dutch, while possessing the ability to build ocean-worthy ships, lacked the extensive history of colonisation exhibited by Portugal and Spain.
+The English, French, and Dutch, while capable of building ocean-worthy ships, lacked the extensive histories of colonisation exhibited by Portugal and Spain.
 Nevertheless, English entrepreneurs established colonies with a foundation of merchant-based investment that required less government support.

-This historical example underscores a critical point often overlooked in the study of migration — the motivations behind the movement of people.
+This historical example underscores a critical point often overlooked in the study of migration — the motivations behind people’s movement.
 In this context, the colonisation of the New World was primarily driven by economic interests, power, and the pursuit of wealth.
-Failure to recognize these underlying motives represents an anthropological flaw in our historical narratives, which often simplify migration as a mere expansion into new territories.
+Failure to recognise these underlying motives represents an anthropological flaw in our historical narratives, which often simplify migration as a mere expansion into new territories.
 Understanding that migration involves significant time, effort, and resources challenges the notion that people move solely to find new lands to occupy.
 The fact that the population was relatively small at the time suggests that land occupation was more of a choice than a necessity, further emphasising the complex motivations behind human migration.

 American Colonies

-The spread of American colonies from just the east coast to the west shows the motivation factor behind migration coast.
+The spread of American colonies from just the East Coast to the West shows the motivation factor behind migration coast-to-coast.
 Here are some key reasons:

-Economic Opportunities: The promise of economic opportunities, such as fertile land for farming and the discovery of valuable resources like gold and silver, attracted many individuals and families to move west.
+Economic Opportunities: The promise of fertile land for farming and the discovery of valuable resources, such as gold and silver, attracted many individuals and families to move west.
 The prospect of acquiring land for farming and starting anew was a powerful motivator.

 Technological Advances: Improvements in transportation, such as the development of canals, roads, and later the railroad, made it easier for people to travel and settle in the western territories.
 These advancements reduced the challenges associated with long-distance migration.